dcchang/FlexiCapture/README.md

 Script to quickly get bend angles.
 User inputs resistance at 0 and 90 degrees.
 Used during accuracy and event testing.

 2. **data_process1.py**
-1st version of post processing script
-Does not create GUI so could only be used in terminal

-User must input appropriate input text file names in terminal
+1st version of post processing script.
+Does not create GUI so could only be used in terminal.
+User must input appropriate input text file names in terminal.

 User inputs:
 1. Flex sensor resistance at 0 and 90 degrees